Skip to navigation Skip to content

 Usable Data Systems Group

 Berkeley Lab Computing Sciences Research is an active participant in numerous projects in areas of security for science, including high-performance computing and high-throughput networking environments.
 These projects include collaborations with numerous other academic, National Lab, and industry partners.
-R&D sponsors have included the Department of Energy (DOE) ASCR programs, the National Nuclear Security Administration (NNSA), the National Science Foundation (NSF) SaTC program and OAC office, and the National Security Agency, among others
+R&D sponsors have included the Department of Energy (DOE) ASCR programs, the National Nuclear Security Administration (NNSA), the National Science Foundation (NSF) SaTC program and OAC office, and the National Security Agency, among others.
+Berkeley Lab is the lead institution of Trusted CI, the NSF Cybersecurity Center of Excellence.

-Learn more at the LBNL Cybersecurity for Scientific and High-Performance Computing R&D Web Site.
+Learn more at the LBNL Cybersecurity for Research Cyberinfrastructure and High-Performance Computing R&D Web Site.

-A partial listing of current and recent projects specifically focused on security for high-performance, scientific computing and high-throughput, scientific networking is as follows:
+A partial listing of current and recent projects specifically focused on security for research cyberinfrastructure, high-performance computing, and high-throughput networking is as follows:

 1. Data Enclaves for Scientific Computing.
 This project will develop secure computation architectures to ensure trustworthiness of scientific data while addressing the gaps left by existing solutions for scientific workflows to address the specific power, performance, and usability, and needs from the edge to the HPC center.
 It is led by Sean Peisert, Venkatesh Akella, and Jason Lowe-Power.
 See Data Enclaves for Scientific Computing website.

 2. Trusted CI — the National Science Foundation Cybersecurity of Excellence.
 The mission of Trusted CI is to improve the cybersecurity of NSF computational science and engineering projects, while allowing those projects to focus on their science endeavors.
-The PI of this center at the University of Illinois is Jim Basney.
-Sean Peisert is Deputy Director and Co-PI and leads LBNL’s role in Trusted CI.
+Sean Peisert is Director and PI of Trusted CI.
 See Trusted CI project website.

 3. Privacy-Preserving Data Analysis for Scientific Discovery.
 This project aims to produce methods, processes, and architectures applicable to a variety of scientific computing domains that enables querying, machine learning, and analysis of data while protecting against releasing sensitive information beyond pre-defined bounds.
 It is supported by LBNL CSR funds and is led by Sean Peisert.
 See Privacy-Preserving Data Analysis project website.